RangaSai2601/weatherReport/README.md

 # weatherReport
-Calling an external Weather API , collecting the data in json format and displaying it in proper way This is my 3rd Project related to External Api. <br>
+Calling an external Weather API , collecting the data in json format and displaying it in proper way. <br> This is my 3rd Project related to External Api. <br>
 Technolgies used are <br>
 <b>Frontend:- Html,Bootstrap; <br>